Subspecies:

 Mono Lake contains odd underwater calcium carbonate statues called tufas.
 The declining water level has exposed and indeed stranded many of these tufas.
 The local lizard population decided that this was a good thing and use the stranded tufas as lookouts.
 I wasn't sure if the lizards I photographed here were Western Fence Lizards or Sagebrush Lizards, so I asked the local ranger, who told me they were Western Fence Lizards.
 However, the color pattern under the chin in this photograph establishes that they are definitely Sagebrush Lizards.
 If they were Western Fence Lizards, the blue under the chin would be in two thick blotches, not the blue-and-white mottling you see here.
 Those darn rangers.

-Mesa Verde National Park, Montezuma County, Colorado
+Mesa Verde National Park, Montezuma County, Colorado—May 31, 2006

 Hammerson's excellent

 Colorado field guide includes a table listing the species recorded in various parks and preserves.
-From this table I learned that Mesa Verde National Park contains a bunch of herps that I have yet to encounter anywhere, including Tiger Salamanders, Western Chorus Frogs, Variable Skinks, Milk Snakes, Smooth Green Snakes, and Prairie Rattlesnakes.
+From this table I learned that Mesa Verde National Park contains a bunch of herps that I had yet to encounter anywhere, including Tiger Salamanders, Western Chorus Frogs, Variable Skinks, Milk Snakes, Smooth Green Snakes, and Prairie Rattlesnakes.
 But what's the only type of herp I saw there?
 Yup.
 Sagebrush Lizard.
 Oh well, the cliff ruins were very nice.

 As at Mesa Verde, at Great Basin National Park the only lizards I managed to see were these sagebrush lizards.
 By this point on our journey from Colorado back to our home in coastal California, I was a little tired of sagebrush lizards, though this one did pose rather nicely.

-Whitney Portal, Inyo County, California
+Whitney Portal, Inyo County, California—September 10, 2007

 Typically, sagebrush lizards have a similar ecological niche as